 heavy duty re-sealable cap that's pretty much "tooth proof".

-aside: While making Therapy Dog rounds at the Brooklyn VA, Denali &
+Another aside: While making Therapy Dog rounds at the Brooklyn VA,

-I encountered a former dog handler, a Viet Nam vet, who spoke of
+Denali & I encountered a former dog handler, a Viet Nam vet, who

-helicoptering in with dogs on combat missions.
-Each handler carried a
+spoke of helicoptering in with dogs on combat missions.
+Each handler

-huge backpack that contained nothing but water for the dog - heat and
+carried a huge backpack that contained nothing but water for the dog -

-the dubious nature of local streams posing a major health hazard.
-But
+heat and the dubious nature of local streams posing a major health

-the dogs served so well, that when the water ran low, they were
+hazard.
+But the dogs served so well, that when the water ran low, they

-the Dog Beach or take a swim in the Lake from the Peninsula during
+Cool off at the Dog Beach or take a swim in the Lake from the Peninsula

-off-leash hours!
-Note there are different opinions floating around as
+during off-leash hours!
+Note there are different opinions floating

-to how healthy the water is to swim in and drink so ask around.
-Most
+around as to how healthy the water is to swim in and drink so ask

 Ice cubes in water bowls really help beat the hot weather.
 Beware it is quite messy on wood floors!

-your dog travels outside of Prospect Park to areas known to be infested
+If your dog travels outside of Prospect Park to areas known to be

-with Lyme ticks you should use preventive measures.
-Popular commercial
+infested with Lyme ticks you should use preventive measures.
+Popular

-products are Frontline or Advantix in conjunction with a Preventick
+commercial products are Frontline or Advantix in conjunction with a

-There is an innoculation for dogs....
-See more on this subject back in our general health section
+There is an inoculation for dogs....
+See more on this subject back in our general health section.

-in rat, possium or raccoon urine, can result in severe illness, even
+or raccoon urine, can result in severe illness, even death among dogs.

 Shade your rest areas